graphql-rest/graphql-rest/README.md

 Note:
-If you are going to be using GraphqlRest in a web browser, consider using node while developing the GraphQL schaema for the API.
+If you are going to be using GraphqlRest in a web browser, consider using node while developing the GraphQL schema for the API.

 ### 3. Develop your annotated GraphQL Schema